3d Medical Command Deputy Promoted to Brigadier General

 |0

-This work, 3d Medical Command Deputy Promoted to Brigadier General, by LTC Eric Young, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 3d Medical Command Deputy Promoted to Brigadier General, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.